-- Outstanding School Library Media Specialist of the Year: This award honors a certified New Jersey school library media specialist who, through individual and sustained effort, has made outstanding contributions to the operation of effective school library media services and to advancing the role of the school library media center in the total educational program.
+- Ruth Toor Outstanding Library Media Specialist: This award honors a certified New Jersey school library media specialist who, through individual and sustained effort, has made outstanding contributions to the operation of effective school library media services and to advancing the role of the school library media center in the total educational program.
 This award is presented at the Fall Conference.
 The application deadline is September 30.

 - The Jean E. Harris Progressive School Library Media Program Award: This award is presented to a New Jersey school library media specialist currently working in a public, private or parochial school who has demonstrated innovative ideas to enhance the life-long learning skills of students.
 Recognition of the recipient will be made at the NJASL Fall Conference.
 The application deadline is September 30.

 - NJASL Volunteer of the Year Award: This award is presented to a person based on the contributions and time devoted to a school library media center.
 Award criteria include time donated per week, responsibilities, examples of how the volunteer contributes to the efficient and effective running of the library media center, and evidence that the volunteer enthusiastically promotes the library media center program.
-The award is presented at the NJASL Fall Meeting.
-The application deadline is September 30.
+The award is presented at the NJASL Spring Meeting.

 - Library Assistant Award: This award is for an outstanding library assistant.
 Whether the job classification is aide, secretary, clerk etc. this person assists the certified school library media specialist who is a member of NJASL.
 Individuals who provide "coverage" in the absence of a certified school library media specialist are not eligible.
-This award is presented at the NJASL Fall Conference.
-The application deadline is September 30.
+This award is presented at the NJASL Spring Conference.

 - President's Award: This prestigious award is presented by the NJASL President to someone who has demonstrated excellence and has advanced the profession of school library media specialist.
 This award is presented at the NJASL Annual Fall Conference.

-- NJASL/SIRS Intellectual Freedom Award: This award recognizes the contribution of an individual or group who has actively promoted intellectual freedom in New Jersey.
+- NJASL Intellectual Freedom Award: This award recognizes the contribution of an individual or group who has actively promoted intellectual freedom in New Jersey.
 The recipient is selected by the NJASL Intellectual Freedom Committee and the Scholarships and Awards Committee.
-This award is presented at the NJASL Spring Meeting.
-The application deadline is January 1.

 - Exemplary Advocate of School Libraries Award : This award honors those district administrators, directors, superintendents, board members, legislators or supervisors who have made dynamic and significant contributions to the promotion of effective school library programs and services.
 It recognizes the significance of the role of the district administrator in developing successful school library programs within their own school districts that influence the community at large.
 This award is an effective way to highlight and encourage administrative, community and legislative support of school libraries.
 The award is presented at the NJASL Fall Conference.
 Application deadline is September 30.

 - NJASL Future Leader Award: These awards are presented to outstanding students who are presently enrolled in a library media program in a New Jersey university.
 The person is chosen by the head of the department of the university.
-Each college that offers such a program is contacted in the spring to choose the student that is deserving of the award.
+Each college that offers such a program is contacted i to choose the student that is deserving of the award.
 Award winners are announced at the NJASL Spring Meeting.
-The application deadline is January 1.

 - The award at Rutgers University is titled the Dr. Carol Collier Kuhlthau Future Leader Award.